California State Route 4: History

-Only the portion of the bypass from SR 160 to the Balfour Road interchange is a multi-lane freeway.
+In 2004, voters passed a half cent tax increase to fund widening from 4 to 8 lanes from Loveridge Road to SR 160.
+The project lasted from 2010 to 2016 through Pittsburg and Antioch, with the final configuration as three mixed use lanes and one High Occupancy Vehicle (HOV) lane in each direction and auxiliary lanes between interchanges as far as the interchange with SR 160.
+The median accommodates the eBART extension of the Bay Area Rapid Transit (BART) system.
+In early March 2016, reconfiguration of the interchange of SR 4 and SR 160 was officially opened, allowing westbound SR 4 traffic to access northbound SR 160 directly and southbound SR 160 to access eastbound SR 4.

+From SR 160 to the Balfour Road interchange, it continues as a four-lane freeway.
+In 2011, Caltrans awarded $25 million toward upgrading the section from Lone Tree Way to Sand Creek Road to a full freeway and constructing an interchange at Sand Creek Road.
+Sand Creek interchange opened in 2015 and Balfour Road in 2018.
 The portion from Balfour Road to Vasco Road is single-lane each way and has a signal-controlled grade crossing at Marsh Creek Road.
-In May 2010, this narrow stretch of the road handled 27,000 to 30,000 vehicles per day.
-In 2011, Caltrans awarded $25 million toward upgrading the section from Lone Tree Way to Sand Creek Road to a full freeway and constructing an interchange at Sand Creek Road.

-Soon after the Sand Creek interchange was opened in Brentwood in 2015, construction began on widening SR 4 to Balfour Road, the next major interchange planned for Brentwood.
-In 2017, work commenced on the Balfour interchange, which provided a 2-lane overpass for SR 4 and widened it a short distance beyond the Balfour exit.

-In early March 2016, reconfiguration of the intersection of SR 4 and SR 160 was officially opened, allowing westbound SR 4 traffic to access northbound SR 160 directly and southbound SR 160 to access eastbound SR 4.

 The freeway segment of SR 4 in Stockton is part of a proposed route to upgrade SR 99 into I-7 or I-9.
 Under one proposal, the new interstate would go along SR 99 from the split with I-5 at Wheeler Ridge north through Fresno to Stockton, where the proposed route would then turn west via the SR 4 freeway to a terminus at I-5.

 In 2016, Pittsburg moved to install surveillance cameras along their portion of the route, in response to a series of 20 freeway shootings in the area that had taken the lives of six people, and injured 11, in the past year.

 Major intersections

 Angels Camp business route

-State Route 4 Business is a locally maintained business loop within the city of Angels Camp, California.
+State Route 4 Business (SR 4 Bus.) is a locally maintained business loop within the city of Angels Camp, California.
 It was established in August 2013 to attract customers to businesses along the parent route's former alignment, prior to the completion of the Angels Camp Bypass.
 It runs along South Main Street (co-signed with State Route 49), between State Route 4 and Vallecito Road, then turns east along Vallecito Road.